 The results of Refs.
-[6, 10] and of the current work resolve the issue of the fine-tuning of the QCD contribution in the vacuum energy addressed in Ref.
+[6,10] and of the current work resolve the issue of the fine-tuning of the QCD contribution in the vacuum energy addressed in Ref.
 [12].
-In particular, there is no numerical fine-tuning but rather the cosmological constant, as a function of the parameters of QCD, exactly cancels the QCD contribution to the vacuum energy.
+In particular, there is no numerical fine-tuning, but rather the cosmological constant, as a function of the parameters of QCD, exactly cancels the QCD contribution to the vacuum energy.
 However, this solution of the problem seems to be incompatible with the chiral symmetry of QCD.
 A closer examination, however, reveals that there is no contradiction with any symmetries of QCD with observable physical consequences.
+Stated differently, it is possible to cancel the QCD contribution to the cosmological constant for any value of the quark masses in a way that does not invalidate the successful use of chiral perturbation theory at low energies.
+The precise mechanism of this cancellation in terms of more fundamental theory underlying the EFT of general relativity coupled to the Standard Model remains to be understood.